People at a park with city infrastructure and tree line in the background.

 Refreshed Imagine Cities' homepage.

-Our Digital Tools Page
+Our Digital Tools Page—Visualizing the Mission

 Ecosystem of Adaptation GIF (Learn, Plan, Gather Resources, and Act).New Imagine Cities' page describing the use of the digital tools.